alexma95/inkwell-uniques/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+## Supabase edge function configuration

+When deploying the `send-notification` edge function, ensure the following environment variables are configured:

+- `RESEND_API_KEY`: API key used to authenticate with Resend.
+- `RESEND_FROM_EMAIL`: Address used for the `from` field in Resend requests.
+- `RESEND_TO_EMAIL`: (New) Recipient for notification emails.
+Defaults to the `RESEND_FROM_EMAIL` value if not explicitly provided, so set this to the speaker's email address to receive assignment completion notifications.